 Use caution when mixing flea products.
 I would also not recommend adding any additional flea products without consulting with your veterinarian first.
 This could have toxic effects.
 Additionally, one flea bath a week could be very drying for the skin; which in itself is a cause of itching (dry skin).

 Fleas need humidity and warm temperatures to survive.
 Some climates have bad flea problems all year round, some areas do not have bad flea problems (arid climate).
 It is important to note that a home in any climate may provide enough heat and humidity for fleas to survive if introduced to the environment.

 Flea shampoos are meant to initially help clear an animal of fleas.
-The shampoo doesn't really have any long-term effects for flea control.
-Dips are more "long lasting", but I do not recommend them if at all possible (sometimes necessary for mites), since they leave a lot of chemical residue on the pet and any people the pet comes in contact with.
+The shampoo doesn't really have any long-term effects on flea control.
+Dips are more "long-lasting", but I do not recommend them if at all possible (sometimes necessary for mites) since they leave a lot of chemical residue on the pet and any people the pet comes in contact with.

 Frontline and other similar topicals work by sinking into the fat/oil layer below the skin surface, so they are waterproof for animals that swim or have a bath once the product dries (recommended time is 24 hours).

 Frontline Plus advertises that it kills both adults and eggs, so that should eventually break the life cycle unless the environmental aspects aren't addressed.
 For environmental control, frequent vacuuming is necessary, plus washing pet bedding.
 If the problem is severe, please seek the advice of a professional home/yard pest control person.